Living in flats and maisonettes

 - Make sure your children don't play in the shared hallways, stairs, balconies or doorways

 - Tell your housing officer if you see someone dumping rubbish.
 If they arrive in a vehicle try to note down the registration number.
-Removing dumped rubbish costs us a lot of money, which is paid for by your rents.
-We would much rather spend this money on improving services to you instead.
+Removing dumped rubbish costs us a lot of money, which is paid for by your rent.
+We would much rather spend this money on improving services to you instead

 - Please do not store petrol, bottled gas, paraffin heaters or other flammable materials in your home, on your balcony or in shared areas